abhishekalai/abhishekalai.github.io/_posts/2023-10-29-startup-on-aws-starting-out.md

 # Exploration

-When I got onboarded at Jai Kisan, I just knew that we would be
+When I got onboarded, I just knew that we would be

 - using MEAN (MongoDB ExpressJS Angular NodeJS) Stack
 - inheriting all of the applications that are running on a single EC2 instance